S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 3. Choose *Ubuntu 18.04 x64* image from the list of given images.

 4. Choose a preferred size.
-In this project, I have chosen 1GB/1 vCPU/25GB configuration.
+In this project, I have chosen the *1GB/1 vCPU/25GB* configuration.

 5. In the section *Add Your SSH Keys*, paste the content of your public key, `udacity_project.pub`: